Accounts Receivable (AR) Turnover Ratio Guide + Formula

 What is Accounts Receivable Turnover?

-Accounts receivable turnover is a financial metric that helps companies assess the efficiency of their credit and collections processes, specifically how well the business collects outstanding (unpaid) customer invoices.
+Accounts receivable turnover is a financial ratio that helps companies assess the efficiency of their credit and collections processes, specifically how well the business collects outstanding (unpaid) customer invoices.

 A higher or good accounts receivable turnover ratio indicates that the company collects its credit sales efficiently.
 In contrast, a low ratio may highlight a need to re-think the company’s credit policies or collections processes.